 - Use an external coach

 A new viewpoint can often help teachers see further ways to improve.
 This may be the time to bring in an external coach – either to help with subject knowledge or with teaching pedagogy.
-ONVU Learning’s Teacher Training and Development Manager Dr Sean Warren has worked with many schools and identifies building trust as an important part of the process, adding, ‘the teacher needs to be convinced and assured that the external coach will keep the conversation confidential unless there’s an issue of safety.
+ONVU Learning’s Teacher Development Lead Dr Sean Warren has worked with many schools and identifies building trust as an important part of the process, adding, ‘the teacher needs to be convinced and assured that the external coach will keep the conversation confidential unless there’s an issue of safety.
 Once this has been done the coach and teacher can develop a professional dialogue of noticing, questioning and inquiry.’

 - Train staff to become coaches.